20 Best East Coast Vacation Spots

 No East Coast vacation would be complete without a trip to its most vibrant metropolis - New York City.
 There's so much to do here that you'll never get bored, no matter your interests.
 From designer shops to spy museums to modern art galleries to some of the world's best restaurants, New York has it all.

-Take a stroll through Central Park, have lunch at the 79th Street Boat Basin Café, cross Brooklyn Bridge, climb the Statue of Liberty, or board a ferry to Staten Island.
+Take a stroll through Central Park, have lunch at Tavern on the Green, cross Brooklyn Bridge, climb the Statue of Liberty, catch a Broadway show, or board a ferry to Staten Island.
 The possibilities are literally endless.

-Since the city never technically sleeps, you'll find exciting things to do at all hours of the day and night.
+Since the city never technically sleeps, you'll find exciting things to do in New York City at all hours of the day and night.

 Accommodation: Where to Stay in New York City